 At MyAppsBundle, we respect the intellectual property rights of others and take copyright infringement seriously.
 As a responsible platform, we abide by the federal Digital Millennium Copyright Act (DMCA) and respond promptly to notices of alleged infringement that comply with the DMCA and other applicable laws.

-As part of our response, we may remove or disable access to material residing on-site that is controlled or operated by MyAppsBundle that is claimed to be infringing, in which case we will make a good faith attempt to contact the developer who submitted the affected material so that they may make a counter-notification, also in accordance with the DMCA.
+To this end, we may remove or disable access to material on our site that is controlled or operated by MyAppsBundle and is claimed to be infringing.
+In such cases, we make a good faith effort to contact the developer who submitted the affected material so they may make a counter-notification in accordance with the DMCA.

-Before serving either a Notice of Infringing Material or Counter-Notification, you may wish to contact a lawyer to better understand your rights and obligations under the DMCA and other applicable laws.
-The following notice requirements are intended to comply with MyAppsBundle’s rights and obligations under the DMCA, in particular, section 512(c), and do not constitute legal advice.
+Before serving a notice of infringing material or a counter-notification, we recommend that you seek legal advice to better understand your rights and obligations under the DMCA and other applicable laws.
+Our notice requirements comply with MyAppsBundle’s rights and obligations under the DMCA, particularly section 512(c), and do not constitute legal advice.

-To file a notice of infringing material on MyApssBundle please provide a notification containing the following details
+To file a notice of infringing material on MyAppsBundle, please provide a notification that includes the following details:

 - A physical signature of a developer or development team authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.
-It’s necessary for third-party agencies to provide a copy of the “Physical Authorization Letter” so that agency can address all the copyright things of them.
+Third-party agencies must provide a copy of the “Physical Authorization Letter” so that the agency can address all the copyright issues on their behalf.

 - Identification of the copyrighted work claimed to have been infringed, or if multiple copyrighted works at a single online site are covered by a single notification, a representative list of such works at that site.